Dr Carly Ameen

 Postdoctoral Research Fellow

 Carly is an archaeological scientist specialising in zooarchaeology and a founding member of the HumAnE Research Centre where she directs the Morphometrics Lab.
 Her research focuses on the use of Geometric Morphometrics (GMM) to distinguish between the faunal remains of closely related animals and identify domesticates in archaeological contexts.
 She is primarily interested in how changes in animal morphology are related to changing husbandry practices and the unique cultural roles of animals in the past.

-Carly holds degrees in archaeological science and anthropology and she completed her PhD at the University of Liverpool in 2018 as part of the NERC funded “Deciphering Dog Domestication” project.
+Carly holds degrees in both archaeological science and anthropology and she completed her PhD at the University of Liverpool in 2018 as part of the NERC funded “Deciphering Dog Domestication” project.
 Her thesis focused on the analysis of morphometric variability in prehistoric New World dogs, and investigated how changes in canid morphology can reflect changes in the cultural, technological and economic use of dogs in the Americas.
 After a year as PDRA on the AHRC 'Exploring the Easter E.g.' project, she is currently a Postdoctoral Research Fellow working on the AHRC project 'Warhorse: The Archaeology of a Military Revolution'.

-Carly’s work focuses on the zooarchaeological analysis of equuid remains from key archaeological sites across Britian to provide a deeper-time perspective on the impact of this Medieval icon on both the broader cultural landscape of the Middle Ages, as well as on the biology of the horse itself.
+Carly’s work focuses on the zooarchaeological analysis of equid remains from key archaeological sites across Britian to provide a deeper-time perspective on the impact of this Medieval icon on both the broader cultural landscape of the Middle Ages, as well as on the biology of the horse itself.
 Her research combines traditional zooarchaeological methods with geometric morphometrics and stable isotope analysis to reconstruct changing human-equid relationships.

 “Exploring the Easter E.g.- Shifting Baselines and Changing Perceptions of Cultural and Biological ‘Aliens’”, PI Prof. Naomi Sykes, University of Exeter (AHRC).